synfig/synfig/README.md

 See instructions for installing dependencies and building using autotools/make or CMake [here](https://synfig-docs-dev.readthedocs.io/en/latest/building/Building%20Synfig.html)

-If you have previous synfig build installed in system path (e.g. `/usr/local/`), you are recommended to uninstall that.
+If you have previous Synfig build installed in system path (e.g. `/usr/local/`), you are recommended to uninstall that.

 ## Credits